Cesarsk/application-oper-challenge/README.md

 - **SRE** (optional):
     - contains some utility scripts to automate some operations during the dev phase.

+- **Security** (optional):
+    - contains some yaml used to deploy the security.
+The svc-terraform ServiceAccount, the ClusterRole and the ClusterRoleBinding.

 ## Details on Pipelines